-Let’s start with your home, which is probably your largest monthly expense.
+Let’s start with your living arrangement, which is probably your largest monthly expense.
 How important is it that you buy your “dream home” at this stage of your life?
 This is a high priority for some 30-somethings who take out large mortgages to buy their dream home with their first home purchase.
 However, so much of their monthly income ends up going toward their mortgage payment that it makes paying for everything else in their lives a struggle.

 Often, a better strategy for 30-somethings is to rent and build up savings or buy a less-expensive “starter home” instead.
-You can live in this home for five to ten years or so and build up valuable equity that you can put toward a more expensive home during your next life stage.
+You can live in a starter home for five to ten years or so and build up valuable equity that you can put toward a more expensive home during your next life stage.
 Or, if your future finances permit, you can keep your starter home and convert it to a rental property.

 Similarly, 30-somethings sometimes feel that they need to drive fancy, expensive cars, but this is often for no reason other than to try to impress other people.
 They often lease these cars, trading them in every couple of years or so for the latest and greatest models.
 A better strategy for many 30-somethings is to buy a quality, low-mileage used car and pay at least half of the purchase price in cash.
 This will significantly lower — and eventually eliminate — monthly car payments, freeing up valuable cash every month for other priorities.